jphalimi/PythonForMIC/Doc/extending/newtypes.rst

 the initial values of instance variables.
 In this case, we use the new method to make sure that the initial values of the members :attr:`first` and :attr:`last` are not *NULL*.
-If we didn't care whether the initial values were *NULL*, we could have used :c:func:`PyType_GenericNew` as our new method, as we did before.  :c:func:`PyType_GenericNew` initializes all of the instance variable members to *NULL*.
+If we didn't care whether the initial values were *NULL*, we could have used :cfunc:`PyType_GenericNew` as our new method, as we did before.  :cfunc:`PyType_GenericNew` initializes all of the instance variable members to *NULL*.

 The new method is a static method that is passed the type being instantiated and